mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ![SpatialClassesFig1](/gis_in_action_r_spatial/figure/SpatialClassesFig1.png)

-- Let's explore this in R.  We can use the "getClass()" command to view the subclasses of a spatial object:
+- Let's explore this in R.  We can use the `getClass()` command to view the subclasses of a spatial object:

 {% highlight r %}
 library(sp)